Anglicisation: Linguistic anglicisation

 Linguistic anglicisation is the practice of modifying foreign words, names, and phrases to make them easier to spell, pronounce or understand in English.
 The term commonly refers to the respelling of foreign words, often to a more drastic degree than that implied in, for example, romanisation.

 Non-English words may be anglicised by changing their form and/or pronunciation to something more familiar to English speakers.
 Some foreign place names are commonly anglicised in English.
 Examples include the Danish city København (Copenhagen), the Russian city of Moskva (Moscow), the Swedish city of Göteborg (Gothenburg), the Dutch city of Den Haag (The Hague), the Spanish city of Sevilla (Seville), the Egyptian city of Al-Qāhira (Cairo), the German city of Braunschweig (Brunswick), and the Italian city of Firenze (Florence).
 The Indian city of Kolkata was once anglicised as Calcutta, until the city chose to change its official name back to Kolkata in 2001.
 Anglicisation of words and names from indigenous languages occurred across the English-speaking world in former parts of the British Empire.
 Toponyms in particular have been affected by this process.

 In the past, the names of people from other language areas were anglicised to a higher extent than today.
 This was the general rule for names of Latin or (classical) Greek origin.
-Today, the anglicised name forms are often retained for the more well-known persons, like Aristotle for Aristoteles, and Adrian (or later Hadrian) for Hadrianus.
+Today, the anglicised name forms are often retained for the more well-known persons, like Aristotle for Aristoteles, and Hadrian (or later Hadrian) for Hadrianus.
 During the time in which there were large influxes of immigrants from Europe to the United States and United Kingdom during the 19th and 20th centuries, the names of many immigrants were never changed by immigration officials but only by personal choice.